EliahKagan/VidDraw/README.md

 without first running
 [`dotnet build`](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-build)
-also works, though if you do that the first time, it may appear to have frozen for a short while while dependencies are downloaded.
+also works, though if you do that the first time, it may appear to have frozen for a short while, as dependencies are downloaded.
 (In contrast, `dotnet build` is more verbose.)

 If you prefer to open the solution file `VidDraw.sln` in Visual Studio 2019 and build Vid&shy;Draw from there, that is also supported.